 The procedure flow is as follows:

 1) The MnS Consumer sends a HTTP PATCH request to the MnS Producer.
 The resource to be updated is identified with the target URI.
-The message body carries a JSON Merge Patch document describing a set of modification instructions to be applied to the target resource.
+The message body carries a JSON Patch or JSON Merge Patch document describing a set of modification instructions to be applied to the target resource.

-2) The MnS Producer returns the HTTP PUT response to the MnS Consumer.
+2) The MnS Producer returns the HTTP PATCH response to the MnS Consumer.
 On success, "200 OK" together with the representation of the updated resource in the message body or "204 No Content" shall be returned.
 On failure, the appropriate error code shall be returned.
 The response message body may provide additional error information.

 6.4 Design pattern for patching multiple resources